anynines/a8s-deployment/.github/pull_request_template.md

 - [ ] Documentation has been adjusted
 - [ ] Architectural decisions have been documented
 - [ ] Changelog has been updated
+- [ ] PR is approved by a code owner
 - [ ] Manifests are updated
 - [ ] Commit message adheres to our [guideline](https://anynines.atlassian.net/wiki/spaces/DS/pages/2423193626/Version+Control+Workflow)